alex-bellon/wikipedia/README.md

 - [Roman Numerals](https://en.wikipedia.org/wiki/Roman_numerals) - The numeric system represented by Roman numerals originated in ancient Rome and remained the usual way of writing numbers throughout Europe well into the Late Middle Ages.
 - [Silver ratio](https://en.wikipedia.org/wiki/Silver_ratio) - two quantities are in the silver ratio (also silver mean or silver constant) if the ratio of the sum of the smaller and twice the larger of those quantities, to the larger quantity, is the same as the ratio of the larger one to the smaller one.

+### Statistics/probability
+- [Simpson's paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox) - a phenomenon in probability and statistics, in which a trend appears in several different groups of data but disappears or reverses when these groups are combined.
+- [Wiener sausage](https://en.wikipedia.org/wiki/Wiener_sausage) - a neighborhood of the trace of a Brownian motion up to a time t, given by taking all points within a fixed distance of Brownian motion.

 ### Topology
 - [Handlebody](https://en.wikipedia.org/wiki/Handlebody) - In the mathematical field of geometric topology, a handlebody is a decomposition of a manifold into standard pieces.